madanyc/workfront-learn.en/help/reporting/enhanced-analytics/3-adding-analytics-to-layout-templates.md

 ---
 title: Add [!UICONTROL Analytics] to layout templates
-description: Learn how system and group administrators grant access to Analytics in the New Workfront Experience, and in [!DNL Adobe Workfront] Classic.
+description: Learn how system and group administrators grant access to Analytics in the New Workfront Experience, and in [!DNL  ] Classic.
 activity: use
 feature: Reports and Dashboards
 type: Tutorial